 The 1842 pattern would become very successful throughout the world and would be manufactured by a number of countries for their own use and for export.
 The Modell 1842 would eventually be updated or converted with rifling as the 1842/59 and later with a Milbank-Amsler receiver in 1867.

 This musket is a cadet version of the 1842 made by Beuret Freres of Leige Belgium.
 Numerous Belgian gunsmiths and manufacturers built arms for Switzerland up to the late 1870s.
-This musket is marked No 26 which could represent the 26 Cantons of Switzerland or the 26th Canton of Jura.
-However, the musket is also marked Mannedorf which is in Zurich, the first Canton of Switzerland.
-It is also possible the No 26 could be a storage/rack/unit number.
+This musket is marked “Mannedorf” which is in Zurich, the first Canton of Switzerland.
+It is also marked No 26 which could be a storage/rack/unit number.
+There are some sources that attribute the No26 marking as a reference to the twenty six cantons of Switzerland but at that time there were only twenty two.

 The bore has not been rifled.
 The caliber is 14.5mm (.57 cal) with a barrel length of 25 inches.
 Overall length is 39 inches.
 This musket is substantially smaller than most Swiss cadets.
 This musket would have been issued between the late 1840’s to mid 1860’s.